 Ms. Finister annually attends the Bond Attorneys Workshop and the Tax & Securities Law Institute (both sponsored by the National Association of Bond Lawyers).
 In addition, she attends the spring workshop of the American College of Bond Counsel (2010, 2011 and 2012).
 Ms. Finister has spoken at seminars sponsored by the Georgia Municipal Association, the Georgia Government Finance Officers Association and the Georgia Society of CPA’s on various issues relating to municipal bond finance.

+Mr. Sullivan exclusively practices public finance law.
 He assists in acting as bond counsel, underwriter’s counsel, special tax counsel and borrower’s counsel in municipal bond issuances by cities, counties, public corporations, hospitals, schools and universities.
-Previously, Harrison worked for two years as an attorney for an international accounting firm, focusing on state and local tax as well as economic development.
+Previously, Mr. Sullivan worked for two years as an attorney for an international accounting firm, focusing on state and local tax as well as economic development.

-Mr. Sullivan is a member of the National Association of Bond Lawyers, Georgia Economic Developers Association, the Tennessee Bar Association and Atlanta Young Republicans.
-Mr. Sullivan currently volunteers in the Atlanta community by mentoring high school students on a weekly basis through Young Life, serving as vice-chair of the founding board of a charter school and taking veterans fly-fishing through Project Healing Waters.
+Mr. Sullivan is a member of the State Bar of Georgia, the National Association of Bond Lawyers, the Georgia Economic Developers Association, the Tennessee Bar Association and the Atlanta Young Republicans.
+Mr. Sullivan currently volunteers in the Atlanta community by serving as vice-chair of the founding board of a charter school and by taking veterans fly‑fishing through Project Healing Waters.